KITS™ Version 4.17 is recommended for general use. User Manual pdf

 - Note that after you have got the adaptor device driver installed correctly, you can then install the instrument device driver.

-- If the instrument is successfully connected to the computer but the instrument device driver is not installed, KITS will prompt you to install the device driver manually, typically located in C:\ProgramData\Kingfisher\KI2000 USB Driver Installer.
+- If a KI2x instrument is connected to the computer but the instrument device driver is not installed, you will need to install the device driver manually, typically located in C:\ProgramData\Kingfisher\KI2000 USB Driver Installer.
 This may happen with unsupported Windows types.

 I'd like to run KITS on multiple instruments

 - Connect all the instruments to the computer.
 It is easier to turn them on one at a time.
 Turn on the first instrument.